• Soundtracks

 Heroes of Might and Magic II Soundtrack (PC), Steve Baca / Rob King / Paul Romero, 1996

-Even decades after its release, the Heroes of Might and Magic II soundtrack stands apart as a unique experiment.
-The score for Heroes of Might and Magic had clearly articulated Paul Romero and Rob King‘s immense ambition to create game music with the gravitas and impact (and cultural cache) of classical music.
+Even decades after its release, the Heroes of Might and Magic II soundtrack still stands apart as a unique experiment.
+The score for Heroes of Might and Magic had already articulated Paul Romero and Rob King’s immense ambition to create game music with the gravitas, impact, and cultural cachet of classical music.
 The result was a resounding artistic success.
-It’s no surprise then that Heroes of Might and Magic II‘s music amplifies its predecessor’s already lofty aspirations.
-But how do you make convincingly symphonically-styled music like that of Heroes of Might and Magic even more grandiose?
+It is hardly surprising, then, that Heroes of Might and Magic II amplifies its predecessor’s already lofty aspirations.
+But how do you make symphonically styled music like that of Heroes of Might and Magic feel still more grandiose?

-Romero and King – joined by King’s band mate Steve Baca – found a logical answer.
-They added vocals – and not just any sort of vocals.
-In other words: a large part of the Heroes of Might and Magic II soundtrack consists of full-blown opera arias.
-These days, underscoring a game with opera arias would be highly unusual.
-Proposing such a thing in 1996 was revolutionary – and probably a bit mad.
+Romero and King – joined by King’s bandmate Steve Baca – found a logical answer.
+They added vocals, and not just any kind of vocals.
+In other words, a large portion of the Heroes of Might and Magic II soundtrack consists of full-blown operatic arias.
+Even today, underscoring a game with opera would be unusual.
+To propose such a thing in 1996 was revolutionary – and probably a little mad.

 Heroes of Might and Magic II Soundtrack

-It’s tempting to say that the Heroes of Might and Magic II soundtrack was ahead of its time.
-However, considering how very few game scores followed in its footsteps, it feels more like a work that exists outside of game music conventions entirely, unlikely to ever spawn a legion of imitators (as opposed to another conservative revolutionary, Michael Giacchino‘s Medal of Honor).
-Stylistically, Heroes of Might and Magic II might have been a dead end.
-At the same time, it also signalled that from now on, the sky was the limit.
-If you can score your game with opera arias, what music could possibly be out of bounds for game composers?
+It is tempting to say that the Heroes of Might and Magic II soundtrack was ahead of its time.
+Yet given how few game scores followed in its footsteps, it feels more accurate to describe it as a work existing outside game music conventions altogether, unlikely ever to spawn a legion of imitators – unlike another conservative revolutionary such as Michael Giacchino’s Medal of Honor.
+Stylistically, Heroes of Might and Magic II may have been a dead end.
+At the same time, it also suggested that from this point on, the sky was the limit.
+If you could score a game with opera arias, what music could possibly be off-limits to composers?

-It’s one thing to have grander ambitions – it’s another thing to pull these off successfully.
-But considering how intricate and refined Romero’s orchestral pieces on Heroes of Might and Magic were, it’s little surprise that his operatic compositions here feel like the real deal, and never like mere pastiche.
-The vocal melodies, all found on the score’s castle tracks, are impeccably composed.
-They possess a real sense for operatic flair and deep understanding of this musical expression.
-And there’s no doubt that the arias are performed to an impressive standard and run the gamut of emotions.
-They range from the ethereal, almost new-agey soprano strains of “Town – Sorceress” and the sinister bass bombast of “Town – Necromancer” and “Town – Warlock (Expansion)” to the restrained elation and triumph of “Town – Barbarian (Expansion)”.
+Of course, it is one thing to have grand ambitions and another to realise them successfully.
+Yet considering how intricate and refined Romero’s orchestral writing in Heroes of Might and Magic already was, it is little surprise that his operatic material here feels like the genuine article rather than mere pastiche.
+The vocal writing, found throughout the castle themes, is impeccably handled.
+These melodies possess real operatic flair and reveal a deep understanding of the idiom.
+There is equally no doubt that the arias are performed to an impressive standard and range widely in expression: from the ethereal, almost New Age-inflected soprano lines of “Town – Sorceress” to the sinister bass bombast of “Town – Necromancer” and “Town – Warlock (Expansion)”, and on to the restrained triumph of “Town – Barbarian (Expansion)”.

-The romantic era-styled opera soli carry a fantastic emotional charge and urgency with them, and Romero’s fittingly tumultuous Sturm and Drang orchestrations merge with the vocal melodies to create a work of tremendous symphonic depth and richness.
-His wonderful vocal melodies are backed by an orchestral backdrop that is as marvellously lavish and emotional as the arias.
-Romero layers the instruments in ever more colourful textures that demand repeat listens to discover all of the music’s subtleties.
+These Romantic-era-inflected operatic solos carry a tremendous emotional charge and urgency, and Romero’s fittingly turbulent Sturm und Drang orchestrations merge with the vocal lines to create a score of immense symphonic depth and richness.
+His wonderful melodies are supported by an orchestral backdrop every bit as lavish and emotionally charged as the arias themselves.
+Romero layers the instruments into ever more colourful textures that reward repeated listening, each return revealing new subtleties.

 Heroes of Might and Magic II Soundtrack